The world has changed.

 In this article, we introduce you to Dr. Wade Larson, Chief Human Resources Officer at “Wagstaff Incorporated” and owner of “Optimal Talent Dynamics”.

-He shares insights into the destructive aftereffects of the pandemic and advises companies on how to adapt to this new environment.
+He shares insights into the aftereffects of the pandemic and advises companies on how to adapt to this new environment.

 We discuss: